-To investigate the intracellular distribution of CdSe/ZnS QDs, the localization of CdSe/ZnS QDs in the hyphae of P.

-chrysosporium was analyzed by confocal laser scanning microscopy.
-As shown in Fig. 4, the green fluorescence channels represent the hyphae of P. chrysosporium, in which all the four types of CdSe/ZnS QDs largely accumulated.
-When CdSe/ZnS QDs entered into the hyphae and accumulated largely in the hyphae of P. chrysosporium, ROS were subsequently generated in vivo.
-Therefore, the generation of intracellular ROS was qualitatively analyzed by confocal laser scanning microscopy coupled with H2DCF-DA assay to explore the potential roles of CdSe/ZnS QDs in inducing intracellular oxidative stress.
-It can be seen from Fig. 4 that the existence of fluorescence indicated the generation of ROS in the hyphae of P. chrysosporium, and all the samples presented significant differences as compared to the control.
-These phenomena suggest that CdSe/ZnS QDs accumulated largely in the hyphae of P. chrysosporium, and the accumulated CdSe/ZnS QDs had induced the generation of ROS and caused oxidative stress in P. chrysosporium.
-Oxidative stress is one of the significant mechanisms of QD cytotoxicity.^{46,47} The intracellular ROS would disturb the redox potential equilibrium, leading to an intracellular pro-oxidant environment, and ultimately cause the disruption of cell function.^{46,48}
+To investigate the intracellular distribution of CdSe/ZnS QDs, the localization of CdSe/ZnS QDs in hyphae of P. chrysosporium were analyzed by confocal laser scanning microscopy.
+As shown in Fig. 4, the green fluorescence channels represented the hyphae of P. chrysosporium, in which all four types CdSe/ZnS QDs were largely accumulated.
+When CdSe/ZnS QDs entered to phae and accumulated largely in the hyphae of P. chrysosporium, RC absequently generated in vivo. as Therefore, the generation of intracellula qualitatively analyzed by confocal laser scanning microscopy coupled with H2DCF-DA assay to explore the potential roles of CdSe/ZnS QDs in inducing intracellular oxidative stress.
+It can be seen from offluorescence indicated the generation of ROS in the Fig. 4 that the exi ium, and all samples presented significant differences as hyphae of P. ol.
+These phenomena suggested that CdSe/ZnS QDs accumulated compare to largely in the hyphae of P. chrysosporium, and the accumulated CdSe/ZnS QDs had induced the generation of ROS and caused oxidative stress in P. chrysosporium.
+Oxidative stress is one of the significant mechanisms of QDs cytotoxicity.^{46,47} The intracellular ROS would disturb the redox potential equilibrium, leading to an intracellular pro-oxidant environment, and ultimately cause the disruption of cell